 How to do this:

-a.
-Gather resources for yourself in order to learn about the disorder.
+(1) Gather resources for yourself in order to learn about the disorder.

 the family section of the International OCD Foundation.

-- For families of an individual with Tics or Tourette Syndrome, visit the National Tourette Syndrome Association
+- For families of an individual with Tics or Tourette Syndrome, visit the National Tourette Syndrome Association.

-the International OCD Foundation books resource page.
+the International OCD Foundation educational resource page.

-b.
-Check out support groups for family members of individuals with OCD and related disorders.
+(2) Check out support groups for family members of individuals with OCD and related disorders.